Lijp411/RoadCorrector/README.md

  * After obtaining the corresponding subimage by cropping, place it in the same folder as the annotation file provided in dataset/intersection annotations (a new folder is recommended).

- * Users can put the DetectionExport.py provided in tools (this script does not require data format) and the training model provided in model/YOLOv7 into the root directory of YOLOv7 and run it to get the intersection detection results of the corresponding image (TXT format).
+ * Users can put the DetectionExport.py provided in tools (this script does not require data format) and the training model provided in model/YOLOv7 into the root directory of YOLOv7, and run it to get the intersection detection results of the corresponding image (TXT format).

  * Users can use [roboflow](https://roboflow.com/) to convert the dataset to your desired MSCOCO or YOLO dataset format.*

 ## Road Extraction

-Users can obtain road segmentation maps through methods such as D-LinkNet and road centerline maps through methods such as RoadTracer, which are then fused and enhanced through subsequent steps. (we provide pre-trained model downloads for road extraction, respectively)
+Users can obtain the road segmentation maps via D-LinkNet, and obtain the road centerline maps via RoadTracer, which are then fused and enhanced through the subsequent steps.
+The pre-trained models of the above two methods are provided in this repo.

  ### Fusion enhancement
 *Connectivity_Refinement.m*